 - Chance to configure the inside.
 Today it’s a people-carrier, tomorrow it’s picking up a sofa from Ikea, next week it’s a holiday home.

 - We want to cook outside rather than making our mobile bedroom smell of food.
 If it’s raining, we’ll go to the pub.
-If we find we’re wrong, we could always add in a Maxxcamp or other kitchen module later on.
 Interestingly, you see a lot of SE campervans advertised as never having been cooked in.
 Makes your wonder why the owner paid for a kitchen!

 - We like washing up at campsites because it’s a chance to chat to people from all over the world.
 And the sink in the SE is too tiny for pots and pans anyway.